Lab - Debugging I

 Segmentation fault (core dumped)

-This shows us that our operator< is being ran over and over again forever, seemingly until our call stack runs out of space.
-This must be a circular definition - now, the bug should be easy to identify and fix.
+This shows that the operator< is being ran over and over again forever, seemingly until our call stack runs out of space.
+This must be a circular definition - now, the bug can be identified and fixed.

 std::cout vs std::cerr